 6.4.3 System impact

 This solution has no UE impacts expect when an EAP authentication is used with a legacy AAA server, in which case, the UE needs to derive KSEAF from MSK instead of KAUSF.
-Therefore, when legacy AAA server is used, the UE needs to know that KSEAF is derived from MSK instead of KAUSF/EMSK, which can be implicit based on the EAP method implementation on the UE.
+Therefore, when legacy AAA server is used, the UE needs to know that KSEAF is derived from KAUSF/MSK instead of KAUSF/EMSK.
+This is achieved based on UE configuration (e.g., as part of provisioning the UE with the credentials necessary for performing the EAP authentication with the legacy AAA server), i.e. the EAP layer of the UE is configured to derive the KAUSF from the MSK instead of deriving it from the EMSK.
+The UE then derives KSEAF from the KAUSF as already defined in TS 33.501.

-Editor’s Note: When a legacy AAA server is used, it needs to be further clarified how the UE knows that the KSEAF is derived from the MSK.
+Editor’s Note: In case EAP authentication credentials are stored in USIM, USIM impact is FFS.

 There are no impacts on the serving network entities (e.g., (R)AN, AMF/SEAF).

 A new AAA proxy function, AUSF*, is introduced in the SNPN network.